Files Disappeared From External Hard Drive

 ⚠️

 We recommend stopping using the drive as soon as possible to avoid overwriting!
-Fortunately, you can safely extract your files using data recovery software.
+Every new file you add risks replacing the very data you want to get back.

 🔗